dzungdoan6/G2D/README.md

 Acknowledgement
 ============

-We would like to thank Alexander Blade for creating Scripthook library and any anonymous people who have been making contribution to that library.
+We would like to thank Alexander Blade for creating Scripthook library and all anonymous people who have been making contribution to that library.